 Curriculum Overview

-At Brooke Bridges Academy, we are guided by the conviction that education is not merely the accumulation of knowledge, but the formation of the whole person—intellectually, morally, and spiritually.
-Rooted in the classical Christian tradition, our approach seeks to recover the ancient goals of education: to cultivate wisdom, virtue, and the ability to see the world rightly through the lens of truth, goodness, and beauty.
+At Brooke Bridges Academy, we believe education is far more than the transfer of information.
+It is the formation of the whole person—mind, character, and soul.
+Rooted in the classical Christian tradition, our approach seeks to cultivate wisdom, virtue, and a deep love for what is true, good, and beautiful.

-Education at Brooke Bridges Academy is personal, intentional, and deeply formative.
-We aim to shape lifelong learners who love God with heart, soul, mind, and strength—and who are prepared to engage the world thoughtfully, faithfully, and with grace.
+At Brooke Bridges Academy, education is personal, intentional, and deeply formative.
+We desire to nurture students who love God with heart, soul, mind, and strength, who grow in wisdom and virtue, and who are prepared to engage the world with faithfulness, compassion, and grace.

-Our personalized curriculum is rigorous, joyful, and designed to develop mastery, depth, and delight in learning.
-Drawing from time-tested classical models, and partnering with some of the most popular curriculum programs on the market, students will study the liberal arts and sciences through a distinctly Christian lens.
+Our curriculum is rigorous, joyful, and thoughtfully designed to foster mastery, depth, and delight in learning.
+Drawing from time-honored classical methods and carefully selected educational resources, students encounter the liberal arts and sciences through an Orthodox Christian worldview.

-Our instructional model values memory, mastery, and meaningful engagement—while remaining flexible to the developmental needs and pace of each student.
+Our instructional model values memory, mastery, contemplation, and meaningful engagement, while remaining attentive to the unique developmental needs, gifts, and pace of each child.

 Core Areas of Study: